Resource library

 3. What most creators cut too late

-4. The first line that makes the next line matter
+4. This first line makes the next one matter more

 5. What this niche gets wrong about attention

-6. The hidden reason this topic loses people early
+6. Why this topic loses people earlier than it should

 7. Why the obvious opener usually underperforms

-8. The shift that makes this angle harder to skip
+8. One shift makes this angle harder to skip

 9. What top creators know before they write line one

-10. The part viewers care about sooner than you think
+10. Viewers care about this part sooner than you think

 11. Why this opening line keeps the payoff alive